 Ian Lockwood is an educator, photographer, and environmentalist with a passionate interest in the natural history, geography and cultures of South Asia.

 Ian has a bachelor’s degree from the College of Wooster, a MEd from the College of New Jersey and an MSc from Lesley University.
 He started his teaching career at AIS/Dhaka where he taught physical education, environmental science, social studies and photography for six years.
 Later he spent three years teaching and initiating sustainability initiatives at the Mahindra United World College of India near Pune.
-For the last eight years he has been living with his family in Sri Lanka where he teaches IB Diploma Geography and Environmental Systems at the Overseas School of Colombo.
+For the last twelve years Ian has been living with his family in Sri Lanka where he teaches IB Diploma Geography and Environmental Systems at the Overseas School of Colombo.

 The timeless work of Ansel Adams, emphasizing landscapes in detailed black & white, was a significant influence on Ian’s father Merrick who shared this approach with his son.
 Together they envisioned documenting southern India’s mountain landscape using similar approaches.
 The landscapes were changing with the advent of rapid development pressure.
 The potential of using photography as a tool for conservation was an important aspect of the vision.
 Color film photography was at an advanced stage in the 1980s but they chose hand-printed black & white images to interpret the Western Ghats landscape.
 While in college Ian assisted the campus photographer Matt Dilyard and studied the work of Henri Cartier-Bresson, Sebastião Salgado, Mary Ellen Mark and other notable social documentary photographers.
 Indian photographers such as Ragu Rai, MY Gorpade and TNA Perumal have also inspired his work.